 When it comes to the people inside the truck, you get up to $1,000 of coverage toward medical bills in case of an accident.
 And you are covered in the case of a fatality as well – up to $25,000 on lessee loss of life and up to $15,000 on passenger loss of life.
 It is subject to exclusions.

 Safemove Plus offers all the same coverage as the basic insurance with the addition of $1,000,000 in liability coverage.
 You also get exclusion-free coverage of any accidental damage.
 It isn't available everywhere (not at all in Canada, for instance), so ask about it if you're unsure.
-It costs $179.
-Also, you will have to pay the deposit and rental by credit card if you choose this option, according to the Web site.
+It cost me $179 for Safemove Plus for a long-distance move.
+The price is roughly $28 for a local move.
+Also, you will have to pay the deposit and rental by credit card if you choose this option, according to the website.

 No coverage is an option.
 But the company repeatedly warns online customers about the fact that most credit cards and auto insurance policies do not cover these rental trucks.
 And the truck I was renting had an approximate value of $45,000.

-U-Haul has more than 15,000 locations in the United States and Canada.
-There are no trucks older than 5, said a customer service representative on the phone.
+By the way, there are no trucks older than five years old, told me a customer service representative on the phone.
 An online rep wrote that U-Haul has the "newest fleet in the industry" but was unable to offer an actual age.

 The U-Haul® image above is used solely for identification purposes and serves as the primary means of visually identifying the subject of this article and provides an illustration of the entity that is represented.